How to Get Rid of Rats in Your Garden or Ornamental Landscape

 How to Prevent Rats in Gardens and Ornamental Landscapes

-• Once rats have been eliminated from your garden and ornamental landscape you will need to continue with various preventative methods to ensure they do not return.
+• Once rats have been eliminated from your garden and ornamental landscape,, you must continue with various preventative methods to ensure they do not return.
 Fill inactive burrows and holes with soil so other rodents cannot reuse these areas.
-Take bird feeders down or replace them a rodent proof one to reduce spillage of birds seeds.
-You will also need to throw away uneaten pet food, fallen fruits and vegetables, and rotten fruit and vegetables in a sealable outdoor trash can.
-If there is no food then rats will not have a reason to stay in your garden or ornamental landscape.
-Improve the exterior walls of buildings such as sheds by sealing crack, crevices, and voids with caulk and Copper Mesh to prevent rats from nesting and foraging in these areas near your garden and ornamental landscape.
-Keep the grass short at 3 inches, hand-pull small weeds between plants, and remove fallen or piled up plant matter near or in these areas.
-Periodically move woodpiles, and outdoor furniture in your yard to help keep rats away.
+Take bird feeders down or replace them with rodent-proof ones to reduce spillage of bird seeds.
+You must also throw away uneaten pet food, fallen fruits and vegetables, and rotten fruit and vegetables in a sealable outdoor trash can.
+Without food, rats will not have a reason to stay in your garden or ornamental landscape.
+Improve the exterior walls of buildings such as sheds by sealing cracks, crevices, and voids with caulk and Copper Mesh to prevent rats from nesting and foraging in these areas near your garden and ornamental landscape.
+Keep the grass short at 3 inches, hand-pull small weeds between plants, and remove fallen or piled-up plant matter near or in these areas.
+Periodically move woodpiles and outdoor furniture in your yard to help keep rats away.

 Questions and Answers